Hearty quinoa bowls with a pumpkin twist with blackened brussel sprouts, avocado, and an easy balsamic reduction. Great for a gluten-free grain bowl!

 Cooking quinoa in coconut milk gives it a rich depth of flavor that’s a nice alternative to cooking with water or vegetable broth.

-I was inspired by a recipe I saw for pumpkin rice to try adding pumpkin in with my coconut quinoa.
+I was inspired to try adding pumpkin in with my coconut quinoa by a recipe I saw for pumpkin rice.

-Puree from canned pumpkin brings these bowls together quickly, but feel free to roast your own pumpkin to create a fresh puree for the recipe.
+Purée from canned pumpkin brings these bowls together quickly, but feel free to roast your own pumpkin to create a fresh smash for the recipe.

 The pumpkin coconut milk mixture makes the quinoa super creamy, thick, taking on a risotto-like texture that acts as the perfect base for these fall-bowls.